tweag/cardano-canonical-ledger/merkle-tree-incremental/README.md

 ### Key Components

-1. **Incremental Constructor**: A stack of `ConstructorNode` elements, each containing a level and hash
+1. **Incremental Constructor**: A stack of `MerkleTreeStateNode` elements, each containing a level and hash
 2. **Pluggable Hash Algorithms**: Parameterized by any `HashAlgorithm` from the `crypton` library (SHA256, SHA3-256, BLAKE2b, etc.)
 3. **Level-based Joining**: Nodes at the same level are automatically combined to build the tree bottom-up, thus minimizing memory usage